-We are collecting and storing this personal information in accordance with UK and Victoria State data protection law which protect your rights.
+We are collecting and storing this personal information in accordance with UK data protection law which protect your rights.
 These state that we must have a legal basis (specific reason) for collecting your data.
 For this study, the specific reason is that it is "a public interest task" and "a process necessary for research purposes".
-If you would like to know more about your rights or find out the legal reason we collect and use your information, please read through the University of Manchester's Privacy Notice for Research.
+If you would like to know more about your rights or find out the legal reason we collect and use your information, please read through the Privacy Notice for Research.